guildai/issue-resolution/my.guild.ai-998-confusion-on-multistep-operations-restarting-substeps-and-copied-files/FIX.md

     [1]  prepare   completed  fail=no
     [2]  pipeline  error

+Note that this does not affect the pipeline status.
+There is not way to change a pipeline status by changing a step status manually.
+The pipeline must be restarted and successfully run each step to be completed.

 Restart the pipeline with the `--needed` option.
 The pipeline skips the prepare step because it is completed and its flag values are not changed.
 It runs train, which fails.